top of page

 From 1717 to 1720 George directed the private chapel of the duke of Chandos.
 From 1720 to 1728 he was involved in the Royal Academy of Music at the Haymarket Theatre, for the performance of Italian opera.
 Quarrels, rivalries, and disputes between the actors ended the group at the completion of the 1728 season.
 During this troubled period, Handel wrote the four anthems for the coronation of George II, including Zadok the Priest, which has been performed at every British coronation since.

-For four more years, he suffered London’s hostility.
+For four more years, he endured London’s hostility.
 But Handel triumphed with the Occasional Oratorio written in 1746 ‘to encourage the English resistance’ to the Stuarts, and Judas Maccabaeus written in 1747 to celebrate the Battle of Culloden.
 In 1748 after completing the last act of Jephtha Handel submitted to three cataract operations in an unsuccessful attempt to stem his worsening blindness.
 His last seven years were spent mostly in solitude and contemplation.
 He would occasionally play an organ concerto during the intermission of a performance of one of his oratorios.

-Following his last performance on April 6, 1759 where he played the harpsichord at a performance of Messiah, he became bed ridden and said in his final hours, “I wish I may die on Good Friday, in the hope of meeting my dear Lord and Savior on the day of His Resurrection”.
+Following his last performance on April 6,1759 where he played the harpsichord at a performance of Messiah, he became bedridden and said in his final hours, “I wish I may die on Good Friday, in the hope of meeting my dear Lord and Savior on the day of His Resurrection”.

 Handel died on Saturday, April 14, 1759, at the age of 74.
 He is buried in the Poets Corner at Westminster Abbey in London.